NHK: Studies of Broadcasting

 From 1963 to 1999, NHK published the journal Studies of broadcasting: an international annual of broadcasting science.

 Organization

 NHK is a dependent corporation chartered by the Japanese Broadcasting Act and primarily funded by license fees.
 NHK World broadcasting (for overseas viewers/listeners) is funded by the Japanese government.
 The annual budget of NHK is subject to review and approval by the Diet of Japan.
 The Diet also appoints the twelve-member board of governors (経営委員会 keiei iinkai) that oversees NHK.

-NHK is managed on a full-time basis by an executive board (理事会, rijikai) consisting of a president, vice president and seven to ten managing directors who oversee the areas of NHK operations.
+NHK is managed on a full-time basis by an executive board (理事会, rijikai) consisting of a president, executive vice president and seven to ten managing directors who oversee the areas of NHK operations.
 The executive board reports to the board of governors.